Creating a Parent Pamper List

 Self-care is daily, too—for the next few weeks, build in down-time, blank space, a few moments to an hour every day of time alone just for self-nurturing.
 Here are some suggestions to begin thinking about.
 The first take only a few minutes (but that doesn't mean they aren't powerful and replenishing), the later ones take longer.
 After you look at these suggestions, I'll give you a work sheet for you to create your own pamper list using these suggestions (if you like them) plus ones of your own:

 - Take 10 long, deep breaths.
 In through the nose, out through the mouth, in through the nose, out through the mouth.

 - Relax those shoulders.
 You are (at least in part) your body.
 When your body is relaxed, so are you.

 Got six minutes?

-- Turn on a CD and dance wildly for six minutes.
+- Turn on some music and dance wildly for six minutes.

 - Eat a ripe peach, slowly, alone.

 - Eat a square of good, dark, chocolate.
 Okay, eat two squares!